alignedai/DATDP/README.md

 ## API implementation

-This can also be implemented as an API, see [this Colab Notebook](https://colab.research.google.com/drive/1ZBKe-F-Cn6C7x7mkWWd4KiFzUXIa26Ms).
+This method can also be called via API, see [this Colab Notebook](https://colab.research.google.com/drive/1ZBKe-F-Cn6C7x7mkWWd4KiFzUXIa26Ms).

 # How the method works